 One part squick, one part Tear Jerker, Alas, Poor Yorick takes place when a character picks up the severed head of a loved one and cradles it close to them.
 Depending on how gross you want to get, blood is optional, and sometimes just a skull or helmet is sufficient to get the point across.

 This trope is very often used to conjure up pity for the holder and perhaps suggest that they're more than a little off their rocker.
 Expect angst to follow.
-In animated adaptations of manga in particular, this part is often left out.
+In animated adaptations of manga in particular, this part is often left out, presumably because it's too graphic for broadcast.

 Distinct from A Love to Dismember in that the person does not actually have a long term relationship with the part.

-Subtrope of Shout Out: To Shakespeare.
+Subtrope of Shout Out: To Shakespeare, and tend to be confused with the slightly more known, To Be or not To Be .
 If the character starts talking to the skull, can be a Surrogate Soliloquy.

 The line is often misquoted as "I knew him well" rather than "I knew him, Horatio."
 (Although it does sum up the rest of the monologue nicely).